andreas-world/andreas-world/README.md

 <br/>

-*"Before the stages, the plaques, the history books"*
+*"Before the stages, the spotlight, the fame, the plaques, the history books."*

 <br/>